mikedfunk/CI-Authentication/README.md

     $this->ci_authentication->do_request_reset_password($email_address);

 You will need to pass the ```$email_address``` variable.
 You could get this from a reset form or a link.
 This method will email a password link with an encrypted string based on the email address.
 The user must click this link to confirm they want to reset their password.
 This prevents passwords being reset without the user's consent.
 In case you need it the title for the alert page is set in flashdata based on the config value.
-Then the user is redirected to the request_reset_password_url.
+Then the user is redirected to the ```request_reset_password_url```.

 Do Confirm Reset Password
 ----------------------------